 At the time when the state government gave permission for the construction of the hospital, workers had to dig up the remains and transport them into one big coffin to could fill up the graves.
 Once the coffin had all the bones placed inside, it became apparent that the weight of the coffin was too great for it to be moved, so it remained there.

-The disturbed spirits of the departed are rumored to still wander the very same street, to this day, which is why we’ll be heading back to our hotel for more casino gaming!
+The disturbed spirits of the departed still wander the very same street, to this day.
+Which is why we’ll be heading back to our hotel for more casino gaming!

-Next time you step out of your favorite casino in Macau looking for even greater, if not creepier thrills, be sure to check out some of the five places above in search of the supernatural, if you dare.
+Next time you step out of your favorite casino in Macau looking for even greater, if not creepier thrills, be sure to check out some Macau’s haunted places above in search of the supernatural, if you dare.

 Of course, there are also plenty more hotspots for you to visit in mainland China, for example head to the Forbidden City of Beijing if you want to experience even more ghostly endeavors, such as the Chaonei Church, or the hauntings at the Huguang Huiguan Opera House.

-Hong Kong and Shanghai are also renowned for paranormal legends including the disappearance of the brothers from the Qui Mansion, or the mental asylum at the High Street House, both said to be worth a spooky visit.
+Hong Kong and Shanghai also host some paranormal legends.
+These include the disappearance of the brothers from the Qui Mansion, and the mental asylum at the High Street House.
+Both should be worth a spooky visit.

 We suggest sticking to the casino tables, however, for less macabre risk taking and entertainment!